oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.2.6 Older Current Release Date than Revision History

-It must be tested that the Current Release Date is not older than the `date` of the newest item in Revision History.
+It MUST be tested that the Current Release Date is not older than the `date` of the newest item in Revision History.

 The relevant path for this test is: